Georges Rawiri: Death

-At the time of his death, Rawiri was Co-President of the Africa Caribbean Pacific – European Union (ACP–EU) Joint Parliamentary Assembly.

-Bongo declared seven days of mourning for Rawiri, beginning on 10 April 2006.
-Bongo said that Rawiri had been "more than a brother, a parent" to him, describing him as an unprecedented individual in the country's history.
+Rawiri died in April 2006 at a hospital in Paris, France.
+At the time of his death, he was Co-President of the Africa Caribbean Pacific – European Union (ACP–EU) Joint Parliamentary Assembly.
+Bongo declared seven days of mourning for Rawiri, calling Rawiri "more than a brother, a parent" to him, describing him as an unprecedented individual in the country's history.